SuperFLEB/blender_deep_copy_demo/README.md

 ## To install

+Before installing, be sure to initialize submodules, as this includes the library as a submodule.

 Either install the ZIP file from the release, clone this repository and use the build_release.py script to build a ZIP file that you can install into Blender.